blkFinch/blkfinch.github.io/_notes/Public/Four Powers of the Sphinx.md

 ## To Know
 Knowledge is power.
 In an occult context, this is meant in a very literal sense.
 To control an element one must have knowledge of the element.
 There is sometimes a disparaging idea cast about in occult circles that a Wizard is one who Knows how and why a spell works, and a sorcerer is simply one who casts the spells of others.
 The implication is that having knowledge of the fundamental processes at play allows a wizard to create and change rituals and spells to suit the specific cases.
 I don't think this usage is common anymore as there is a resurgence in popularity of the term sorcerer.

-I also often hear magicians suggesting that incantations and barbarous names work almost by nature of their "vibration" and need not be understood. *To Know* , being a fundamental power of the magican implies otherwise, and Crowley directly states in [[Liber Samekh DCCC]] that all the incantations must not only be understood but deeply internalized.
+I also often hear magicians suggesting that incantations and barbarous names work almost by nature of their "vibration" and need not be understood. *To Know* , being a fundamental power of the magican implies otherwise, and [[Aleister Crowley]] directly states in [[Liber Samekh DCCC]] that all the incantations must not only be understood but deeply internalized.

 - In [[Swami Vivekananda, Raja Yoga]] , it is thought that having knowledge over an element allows the yogi to control it
 - in [[Rosicrucianism]] it is suggested that deep meditation on an object will give you knowledge of the object